norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 ### Steps
 1. #### Start your magic files.
 Our pipeline needs 3 files placed in the root directory of your project.
-The `taskdef.json` which should look
+- The `taskdef.json` behaves similar to a docker-compose.yml in ECS
-2.
+- The `appspec.yaml` file which pulls together the CodeDeploy deploy

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjY1OTcyOTksLTExNDU2NzY4MywxNT
+eyJoaXN0b3J5IjpbLTM2MzM0OTIzNywtMTE0NTY3NjgzLDE1OT
-k3Mjg3NzgzLDIwMDc2MDg4NDMsLTg1MDE5MTAxOV19
+cyODc3ODMsMjAwNzYwODg0MywtODUwMTkxMDE5XX0=
 -->